rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/device-runtime.md

 an individual docker container different from that of the executables.

-All docker containers that are deployed are configured to use host network driver.
+All docker containers that are deployed are configured to use host the network driver.
 With the host network driver, the container’s network stack is not isolated from the host.
-For example, if you run a docker container which uses port 80, the container’s application will be available on port 80 on the host’s IP address.
+For example, if you run a docker container that uses port 80, the container’s application will be available on port 80 on the host’s IP address.